fkettelhoit/wittgenstein-nachlass-xml/README.md

 > Cambridge; The University of Bergen, Bergen.

 For more details, see http://wab.uib.no/wab_transcriptions.page

-This repository periodically downloads, formats (using `xmllint --format`) and auto-commits the XML source files of Wittgenstein's Nachlass as transcribed and edited by the Wittgenstein Archives Bergen (WAB).

 Please note that while the software used to fetch the Nachlass is released under the MIT license, the Nachlass XML files are released under a Creative